 Individualized hands on scanning instruction at our facility in North Carolina.

-Sonosession in partnership with Mint Medical Education have combined hands on scanning sessions with online lectures, video and case study reviews to provide a comprehensive approach to learning OB GYN ultrasound.
+We have combined hands-on scanning sessions with online lectures and hands-on scanning videos to provide a comprehensive approach to learning OB GYN ultrasound.

 Students will receive immediate access to online lectures to watch at their convenience before the hands on session.
 These lectures include foundational information in ultrasound physics, anatomy, scanning technique, pathology and terminology.
 Access to these lectures will be for one year.